timray674/website-content/post/go/golang-web-crawler/index.md

 }
 ```

-## Wrapping up

-That's it for this article!
-This crawler can be expanded to provide much more functionality, maybe soon I'll cover some more site crawling utilities.

-See you!

 ## Credits

 [_The Go Programming Language_](https://gopl.io) book by Donovan and Kernighan uses a web crawler as an example throughout the book, changing it in different chapters to introduce new concepts.